coopcycle/coopcycle-docs/vault/admin.restaurants.generalsettings.options.md

 **Enable desposit-refund system.**
 <div class="alert alert-warning" role="alert">
-When this option is enabled you will find a new setting under <strong>More options ▼</strong> on the restaurant Product Menu.
+When this option is enabled you will find a new setting under <strong>More options ▼</strong> on the restaurant Product Navigation Menu.
 </div>

 ![](assets/images/enableDepositMoreOptionsDepRefund.png)
 <br>

-Go here to read about the restaurant [Product Menu](admin.restaurants.productmenu).
+Go here to read about the restaurant [Product Navigation Menu](admin.restaurants.productmenu).